Mpemba Kasi

-Mpemba Kasi is the traditional name of a large Bantu kingdom to the south of the Mbata Kingdom, until merging with that state to form the Kingdom of Kongo around 1375 AD.
+Mpemba Kasi is the traditional name of a large Bantu kingdom which was the northernmost territory of the confederation Mpemba, and to the south of the Mbata Kingdom.
+It merged with that state to form the Kingdom of Kongo around 1375 AD.
+In Kongo traditions it is considered the "Mother of Kongo".

 Kasi is described as a very large territory, but not as powerful.
 Its last ruler, according to oral tradition, was named Nimi a Nzima.